 Easy Red Velvet Ooey Gooey Butter Cake

 Note: This post may contain affiliate links for your convenience.
 If you make a purchase, this site may receive a small commission at no additional cost to you.
-This helps to offset the expenses associated with running this site.
 You can read my full disclosure policy here.

-Have you ever had ooey gooey butter cake squares before?
-In some areas, these yummy squares might be referred to as chess squares, but no matter how you slice it, this is one of those tasty desserts that everyone should have in their repertoire.
+In some areas, they might be referred to as chess squares, but no matter how you slice it, this is one of those tasty desserts that everyone should have in their repertoire.

 Not only are they incredibly easy, but they are oh so good!!

-My original ooey gooey butter cake squares are a classic dessert, much like I grew up eating at church potluck dinners.
-Like my pistachio ooey gooey butter cake recipe, this red velvet cake version is a spinoff of the original, and you will not be disappointed!
+Like my pistachio ooey gooey butter cake recipe, these red velvet ooey gooey butter cake bars are a spinoff of the original, and you will not be disappointed!

 Simply decadent, my friends, and they’re one of the best potluck desserts around!